javirro/backend-template/README.md

 ## Template basic requirements

+The node version required in order to run the project in __Node v18 or higher__.

 The project dependencies must be installed using `npm` instead of using `yarn` because project already has a package-lock.json.

 ```